-Our booklets and audio CDs explain how clinical trials are carried out, when you might be invited to take part and what you could expect if you do.
+Our booklet explains how clinical trials are carried out, when you might be invited to take part and what you could expect if you do.

 If you're struggling to find what you need, call our Support line on 0808 808 0000 (Monday to Friday, 9am-8pm)More ways to contact us

 Some people find it helpful to try different therapies to help them feel better while they're having treatment.

 Find out about our position on the use of complementary therapies and the information we provide about them.